IEntin/ClientServer/README.md

 "ProcessRequestMethod" : ["Transaction", "Echo"]\
 'Transaction' is a business logic.\
-'Echo' allows to test multithreading, compression, and fifo.
+'Echo' allows to test multithreading, compression, and fifo/tcp.
 To check the results save client\
 output to the file and diff this file with the source (default is 'requests.log').\

 To enable compression (default)\